 A specific aim of our Board Diversity Policy is to have a Board and Executive Committee made up of at least 40% women, which is aligned with the target we committed to as signatories of the Women in Finance Charter.
-We met this aim in 2021 and exceeded it in 2022: 44% of the Board and Executive Committee combined are women.
+We continue to meet this objective with our Board comprising 55.6% women as at 28 February 2023.
 We're also proud that our Board Audit Committee, Board Risk Committee and Board Remuneration Committee are chaired by women.